zymbit/rpi-mkimg/README.md

 # mkimg.sh #

-This shell script creates an image from a Raspberry Pi SD card.
+This shell script creates a distributable image from a Raspberry Pi SD card.

-**NOTE**: This script has **not** been used or tested on irreplaceable data sources.
-Some of the steps involve resizing the filesystem and partition, **please be careful**.
+**NOTE**: This script has **not** been used for imaging irreplaceable data.
+This script modifies the filesystem and partition table, **please read below and be careful**.

 It can be run like this: